reswitched/pegaswitch/README.md

 ### Windows support

-Pegaswitch's core functionality should function on Windows 10, albeit without curses.
+Pegaswitch should function on Windows, albeit with the curses ui disabled.

-Pegaswitch on Windows may not be actively maintained, as such, we suggest installing pegaswitch through WSL if you encounter problems.

-If --logfile is not specified, pegaswitch.log is chosen by default.
-Open with text editor of your choice.
+If --logfile is not specified, pegaswitch.log is used.
+You may open it with the text editor of your choice.

 ex:
 ```
 C:\pegaswitch\> node start.js --logfile log.txt
 ```

-Curses on Windows is disabled.
+If you encounter problems using pegaswitch on Windows, we suggest installing through WSL.

 License
 =======